Translating between implicit and explicit versions of proof

 problems in clausal normal form.
 Second, there is no guarantee that all of the

-clauses that result from an application of clausify
+clauses that result from an application of clausify will be used by, and end

 up in, the derivation, and therefore the certificate may operate on a